Jack Campbell (actor): Career

 In 2014 Campbell starred as hardened farmer and devoted family man, Adam Wilson in the feature film, The Pack.
 This thriller made its world premiere at the 2015 Fantasy Filmfest and later secured United States distribution on Netflix in 2016.

 In 2015 Campbell starred as author and widowed father, Alex Gibbs in the feature film, Without a Body which co-stars Kevin Sorbo, Michael Welch, Rena Owen and Isabella Kai Rice.

 In 2017 Campbell appeared for the Nine Network in the mini-series House of Bond playing America's Cup skipper John Bertrand.
-Campbell also starred alongside Lee Byung-hun and Gong Hyo-jin in the dramatic Korean feature film Single Rider which was released by Warner Bros in 2017.
+Campbell also starred alongside Lee Byung-hun and Gong Hyo-jin in the dramatic South Korean feature film A Single Rider which was released by Warner Bros in 2017.

 In 2018 Campbell starred in a weird western film called Aurora about the first recorded UFO crash in American history.
 Then in 2019 Campbell played a private detective in an Australian film noir titled The Case of the Shanghaied Songbird.
 It premiered at the Křivoklát Castle north of Prague in 2019.
 Campbell then appeared in the feature film The American King which was released in the U.S. in 2020.
 And most recently Campbell starred in the feature film Risen which was released in the U.S. in 2021.

 Campbell was nominated for Best Supporting Actor at the 1994 Australian Film Critic's Awards.
 He was nominated for his role of MacAlister in the feature film, The Nostradamus Kid.
 Campbell was also nominated for Most Popular New Male Talent at the Australian 2008 Logie Awards.
 He was nominated for his role of Dr. Steve Taylor in the award-winning television medical drama, All Saints.
 Campbell was also nominated for Best Actor at the 2021 Toronto Beach Film Festival in Canada.
 He was nominated for his performance in the feature film Risen.
 And most recently Campbell won Best Actor at the 2021 Macabre Faire Film Festival in Long Beach New York, for his standout performance in the feature film Choir Girl.